0xSplits/splits-swapper/README.md

 ## Notes

-Please be aware, owner has _FULL CONTROL_ of the deployment.
+Please be aware, a swapper's owner has _FULL CONTROL_ of the deployment.

 ## Lint